131 Diet Review – Chalene Johnson’s Anti-Diet Plan Reviewed

 What does a day look like on the plan?

-The 131 Diet meals are going to be high protein, high fat with your carbs coming from non-starchy veggies.
+The 131 Diet meals are going to be high protein, high fat, and your carbs coming from non-starchy veggies.

 Breakfast: Veggie Omelette with veggies topped with avocado